tejassmani/poweroutages/README.md

 #### Univariate Analysis

 The first form of univariate analysis we carried out was a simple one - visualzing the number of power outages by state using a Folium heatmap.
+It is clear that the trend in our data shows that most power outages happen in states with more developed industrial sectors overall - such as California, Texas, and Michigan.

 <iframe
   src="assets/num_outages_per_state.html"